 How to Get an Illinois Driver’s License?

 What is a State of Illinois Driver’s License?
-A driver’s license is an official document which states that a person may operate a motorized vehicle such as car, truck, motorcycle, or bus on a public roadway.
+A driver’s license is an official document that states that a person may operate a motorized vehicle, such as a car, truck, motorcycle, or bus, on a public roadway.
 It also serves as a standard form of picture identification.
-Driver’s licenses are classified according to the type of vehicle it would be used for.
-Class D driver’s license, which is the standard license, allows residences of Illinois to drive non-commercial passenger cars and trucks.
-A Commercial Driver’s License or CDL is classified as Class A or Class B driver’s license.
-Moreover, Class C, Class L, which is for the motor-driven cycle, and Class M, which is for motorcycle, licenses are available.
-Under special circumstances, one might apply for a Probationary or Restricted Local Driver’s License.
-For all practical purposes, most people would need a Class D driver’s license.
+Driver’s licenses are classified according to the type of vehicle they would be used for.
+A Class D driver’s license, which is the standard license, allows residents of Illinois to drive non-commercial passenger cars and trucks.

 This guide will show you the basic steps of how to get an Illinois driver’s license and information about the licensing requirements, age restrictions, accepted identity documents, fees, and test requirements.
 This guide also contains some information specific to first-time drivers, new Illinois residents, non-citizens, and people with certain medical conditions.
-To be eligible to apply for an Illinois license one must not have a suspended, revoked, or canceled license.
-In addition, one needs to have a clean driving record, with no outstanding traffic ticket debts, and not deem unfit or unsafe to drive.
+To be eligible to apply for an Illinois license, one must not have a suspended, revoked, or canceled license.
+In addition, one needs to have a clean driving record, with no outstanding traffic ticket debts, and not be deemed unfit or unsafe to drive.

 Requirements

 To apply for an Illinois driver’s license, you’ll need to visit the Department of Motor Vehicles, also called DMV, in a Secretary of State Facility.
 Make sure to bring your official documents that include your written signature, social security number, date of birth, and proof of your residency.
 You will need documents that prove your residency in the state of Illinois.
-There is a full list available on the cyberdriveillinois website, which is the official website for Illinois DMV.
-Though many people choose to present documents such as bank statements, canceled checks, social security cards, passports, birth certificates, and pay stubs.
+There is a complete list available on the CyberDriveIllinois website, which is the official website for the Illinois DMV.
+However, many people choose to present documents such as bank statements, canceled checks, social security cards, passports, birth certificates, and pay stubs.
 Any document you present must be original and include your current address.
-It is important to note that school ID, library card, or business card are not acceptable documents.
+It is important to note that a school ID, a library card, or a business card is not an acceptable document.

 Fees